CU-Anschutz-DOS-CORP/startProject/docs/reference/startProject.md

 - proj.name:

-  NULL or a character string providing the name of the project to be included in the templates.
+  A short character string providing the name or number to be used as the directory name and in template headers.

 - proj.num: